Generic selectors

 Rob: So you’re putting it in that whole context, but as far as the flavor, I mean how do you focus to convey a sense of flavor and to convey taste?

 Jonathan: It’s hard to say.
 You’ve got to work at it.
-I think that when—in my first few years as food writer may have been my weakest thing and I just worked on it.
+I think that when, in my first few years as a food writer may have been my weakest thing and I just worked on it.
 I worked on it.
-I worked on it and I worked on it until I would be able to tell—I think it was my strongest thing.
-It’s conceited, but it’s sort of like somebody like Kobe taking 1000 free throws a day and if you take 1000 free throws a day, you’re going to start to sink more and more of them because you know the rhythm, you start to know where the basket is.
+I worked on it and I worked on it until I could be able to tell—I think it was my strongest thing.
+It’s conceited, but it’s sort of like somebody like Kobe taking 1000 free throws a day, and if you take 1000 free throws a day, you’re going to start to sink more and more of them because you know the rhythm, you start to know where the basket is.
 You start to realize the way to the basket.
-You start to realize that simple movement has so many different things in it.
+You start to realize that a simple movement has so many different things in it.

 Jonathan: It’s always hard because you don’t want to repeat it.
 And to tell the truth, there are only so many ways to describe a piece of grilled fish.
 There just are.
-And one of the difficulties about writing about food, as opposed to writing about other things, is the vocabulary is actually pretty small.
+One of the difficulties about writing about food, as opposed to writing about other things, is that the vocabulary is pretty small.

 I mean, there’s only one way to say a thing is salty.
 You say it’s salty.
-I mean, if you say it’s briny that’s not really salty; it’s a different characteristic.
+I mean, if you say it’s briny, that’s not salty; it’s a different characteristic.
 You can use metaphors but then you’re being too fancy.
-You can… There are a lot of over-complicated ways to say something is salty but basically you have to say something is salty.
+You can There are a lot of over-complicated ways to say something is salty, but basically, you have to say something is salty.

 Rob: And where does opinion come in?
 It seems, especially if you read English restaurant critics, that there’s a bias toward meanness and snark.

-Jonathan: People love reading really mean reviews.
-And you know, there was a point in my career when I wrote those because they’re—it’s fun.
+Jonathan: People who love reading mean reviews.
+And you know, there was a point in my career when I wrote those because they’reit’s fun.
 You get to take your knives out, and you’re usually pretty funny when you’re doing it.
 People will wince when they see the little bullet hole in somebody’s head, but it’s not like they don’t watch.

 Rob: The director might never work again.